semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 ```bash
 java -jar target/docker-0.0.1-SNAPSHOT.jar
 ```
-Eventually the project is up and running, and when I send a request from the browser, I expect to see "Hello World Docker" on the screen.
+Eventually, the project is up and running, and when I send a request from the browser, I expect to see "Hello World Docker" on the screen.

-So far, our application has worked normally.
-Not in any docker container.
+So far, our application has worked flawlessly, but not in any docker container.
 I guess everything we've done so far is clear, understandable, and the way we always do.

-The commands we will write from now on will make the project run on a docker container.
+The commands we are going to write from now on will make the project run on a docker container.

 You can use the commands below to check containers and images running on Docker.
 ```bash